dashingsoft/pyarmor/README.md

   - Registering Pyarmor by `pyarmor register pyarmor-regcode-xxxxxx.txt` can be used no more than 10 times

-    If using Pyarmor in CI server or docker, regsiter Pyarmor by the second method described in the registration file "pyarmor-regcode-xxxxxx.txt":
+    In order to use Pyarmor in new machine, CI server or docker, check the second method described in the registration file "pyarmor-regcode-xxxxxx.txt":

         Downloading "pyarmor-regfile-xxxxxx.zip" once, use this `.zip` file to register Pyarmor later.

-2. Upgrade to 8.0 but only use old features
+### 2. Upgrade to 8.0 but only use old features

-  - Command `pyarmor -v` only checks and prints new Pyarmor License
-  - Command `pyarmor -h` only prints help for new cli

-  There are 3 ways to use old commands `obfuscate`, `licenses` etc.:
+  By default, command `pyarmor` only accepts new commands, there are 3 ways to use old commands such as `obfuscate`, `licenses`:

+  - Use `pyarmor-7` instead `pyarmor`
-  - Export environment variable `PYARMOR_CLI=7`
+  - Export environment variable `PYARMOR_CLI=7`, then still use `pyarmor`
-  - Use command `pyarmor-7`
-  - Any way to call `pyarmor.pyarmor:main_entry` or recreate command `pyarmor` link to this entry point
+  - Any way to call entry point `pyarmor.pyarmor:main_entry`

-3. Upgrade to 8.0 and use new features
+### 3. Upgrade to 8.0 and use new features

   - Follow new [EULA of Pyarmor](LICENSE).
-Especially for old personal license, because new license only allows one proudct.
+It's a big change for old personal license, because new license only allows one proudct.

   - Not all old licenses could be upgraded to new license freely, refer to [Pyarmor licenses][licenses]

-  - The old features need not internect connection, but new features need
+  - The old commands need not internect connection, but new command need

-  - The old features support Python 2.7~3.10, but new features only support Python 3.7+
+  - The old commands support Python 2.7~3.10, but new command only support Python 3.7+